NCIOCPL/r4r-content/resources/resource222.md

       lastname: Tsherniak
     title: Associate Director, Cancer Data Science
 ---
 DEMETER2 is a computation method that estimates gene dependencies by integrating data from large-scale RNAi screens (targeting up to the whole transcriptome) with read-out of cell viabilities performed in cancer cell lines.
-This method infers gene dependency estimates and allows for corrections to eliminate batch effects
+This method infers gene dependency estimates and allows for corrections to eliminate batch effects.